-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Harry Connick Jr.

-The southern king of blue-eyed soul has three daughters—Charlotte, 14, Sarah Kate, 19, and Georgia Tatum, 21—with wife and former Victoria's Secret model Jill Goodacre.
+The southern king of blue-eyed soul has three daughters—Charlotte, 15; Sarah Kate, 20; and Georgia Tatum, 22—with wife and former Victoria's Secret model Jill Goodacre.

 Photo: